SamuelBG13/blogged_cheesecake/We taught a robot how to eat apples.md

 # We taught a robot how to eat apples.

 Ok, we did not, it does not chew nor digest the apple.
 But we taught it how to see one, reach for it and aovid obstacles in between.
-Does that sond cool?
+Does that sound cool?
 Certainly.
 But, how did we do it?
 How could it be useful?
 Well, stay with us to the end...

 ## How we did it

 Over the last couple of weeks our team the (dubbed the *Deterministically Suboptimal Cheesecakes*) had the chance to work with a Franka Emika Panda robotic arm.
-Our goal was to come up with a framework to that allows the robot to identify objects and other agents, distinguish them from background and the robot itself as well as avoid obstacles during the pursuit of its goals.
+The general goal was to come up with a framework which would  allow the robotic arm to identify objects and other agents, distinguish them from background and itself as well as avoid obstacles during movement.
 Additionally we could implement a *brownie task* which would make use of the other features while performing an action such as cleaning up a table or handing objects to another agent.

-We decided to make the robot look for an apple, reach for it, pick it up and finally hand it to a human.
+After some experimenting we settled for a an apple-centered approach: we would make the robot look for an apple, reach for it, pick it up and finally hand it to a human.
 All of this while constantly trying to not crash into any of the surrounding obstacles.
-We then further divided this abstract task into three subcomponents: object identification (*Seeing*), movement (*Reaching*) and obstacle avoidance (*Sensing*).
+We then further divided this main task into three subcomponents: object identification (*Seeing*), movement (*Reaching*) and obstacle avoidance (*Sensing*).

 #### Module 1  - Seeing

-To be able to interact with the world the robot must have some sense of what this world consists of, this means it has to identify objects as different from their background and be able to know where they are.
-For this part of the task we could make use of the pandas rgb-d camera, but even with color and depth information are still a huge challenge so the first step was to reduce and simplify:
+To be able to interact with the world the robot must have some sense of what this world consists of.
+This means it has to be able to identify objects and be able to know where they are.
+For this part of the task we could make use of the pandas rgb-d camera, but even with color and depth information image segmentation and object identification still poses a huge technical challenge, so the first step was to reduce and simplify:

-First of all we decided to not train an object detection network from scratch but make use of existing models.
+First of all we decided to not train an object detection network from scratch but make use of existing models, namely the ????.
+Secondly we decided to limit the scope of objects drastically.
+Instead of making use of all the ??? categories that ???, we focused on only two: 'apples' and 'humans'

 [ decription of network]

 The image below shows an example classification.
 Obviously the network finds and localizes the apple (in the upper left corner) with high confidence.
 It also gives us bounding  boxes for other objects such as a suitcase, a laptop and a book, but we can safely ignore such hallucinations.